Solar System Trivia

 Answer: Enceladus

-Question: Which moon of Neptune is the only known moon to have a retrograde orbit?
+Question: Which moon of Neptune moonwalks backward through space with a rare retrograde orbit?

 Answer: Triton

-Question: What is the name of the largest moon of Saturn?
+Question: What’s the name of the chonkiest moon orbiting Saturn—seriously, it’s thicc?

 Answer: Titan

-Question: Which moon of Uranus has a distinct feature called "The Great Dark Spot"?
+Question: Which dark and mysterious Uranian moon has a feature literally called “The Great Dark Spot”?

 Answer: Umbriel

-Question: What is the name of the largest moon of Venus?
+Question: What’s the name of the largest moon of Venus—wait, plot twist: does it even have one?

 Answer: None (Venus does not have any moons)

-Question: Which moon of Jupiter was discovered by Galileo Galilei in 1610?
+Question: Which four famous moons of Jupiter were discovered by Galileo back in 1610 using a not-so-HD telescope?

 Answer: The Galilean moons (Io, Europa, Ganymede, Callisto)